autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

                                     GenContext& context)
 ```

 The shader generation process can be divided into initialization and code generation.
-The initialization is handled by the `Shader` class, and consists of a number of steps:
+The initialization consists of a number of steps:

-1. Create an optimized version of the graph as a tree with the given element as root, and with only the used dependencies connected upstream.
-This involves removing unused paths in
-the graph, converting constant nodes to constant values, and adding in any default nodes
-for ports that are unconnected but have default connections specified.
-Removal of unused
-paths typically involves constant folding and pruning of conditional branches that will never
-be taken.
-Since the resulting shader in the end will be compiled by a shading language
-compiler, and receive a lot of additional optimizations, we don’t need to do too much work
+1. Create an optimized version of the graph as a tree with the given input element as root, and with only the used dependencies connected upstream.
+This involves removing unused paths in the graph, converting constant nodes to constant values, and adding in any default nodes for ports that are unconnected but have default connections specified.
+Removal of unused paths typically involves constant folding and pruning of conditional branches that will never be taken.
+Since the resulting shader in the end will be compiled by a shading language compiler, and receive a lot of additional optimizations, we don’t need to do too much work
 in this optimization step.
-However, a few graph level optimizations can make the resulting
-shader a lot smaller and save time and memory during shader compilation.
-It will also
-produce more readable source code which is good for debugging purposes.

-  This step is also a good place to do other custom optimizations needed by a particular target.
+However, a few graph level optimizations can make the resulting shader a lot smaller and save time and memory during shader compilation.
+It will also produce more readable source code which is good for debugging purposes.
+This optimization step is also a good place to do other custom optimizations needed by a particular target.
 For example simplification of the graph, which could involve substituting expensive nodes with approximate nodes, identification of common subgraphs that can be merged, etc.

-2. Track which graph interface ports are being used.
-This is done by finding which graph interface ports have connections to nodes inside the graph.
-This is useful in later steps to be able to ignore interface ports that are not used.

-3. The nodes are sorted in topological order.
+2. The nodes are sorted in topological order.
 Since a node can be referenced by many other
 nodes in the graph we need an ordering of the nodes so that nodes that have a dependency
 on other nodes come after all dependent nodes.
 This step also makes sure there are no
 cyclic dependencies in the graph.

+3. The stages for the shader are created.
+For a HW shader this is normally a vertex stage and a pixel stage, but other stages can be added as needed.
+At the minumum a single pixel stage is required, so even shaders that has no concept of multiple stages, like OSL, needs to have a single pixel stage created.

-4. The shader signature's interface of uniforms and varyings are established.
+4. The shader stages interface of uniforms and varyings are established.
 This consists of
 the graph interface ports that are in use, as well as internal ports that have been published
 to the interface (an example of the latter is for a hardware shader generator where image texture
 filenames get converted to texture samplers which needs to be published in order to be
 bound by the target application).
-This information is stored on the `Shader` class, and can
-be retrieved from it, together with the emitted source code when generation is completed.
+Each node in the graph is also called for a chance to create any uniforms or varyings needed by its implementation.
+The stage information is stored in the `ShaderStage` class, and can be retrieved from it together with the emitted source code when generation is completed.

 5. Information about scope is tracked for each node.
 This information is needed to handle
 branching by conditional nodes.
 For example, if a node is used only by a particular branch
 on a varying conditional we want to calculate this node only inside that scope, when that
 corresponding branch is taken.
 A node can be used in global scope, in a single conditional
 scope or by multiple conditional scopes.

 The output from the initialization step is a new graph representation constructed using the classes `ShaderNode`, `ShaderInput`, `ShaderOutput`, `ShaderGraph`, etc. This is a graph representation optimized for shader generation with quick access and traversal of nodes and ports, as well as caching of extra information needed by shader generation.